Troubleshooting Erhu – Scratchy Open StringsMarch 1, 2015

-Recently I got an email from a customer saying that his old erhu is sounding grainy even after he rosins the bow.
-I asked him for some pictures of his old erhu.
+Recently, I received an email from a customer saying that his old erhu sounded grainy even after applying rosin on the bow.
+I asked for some pictures of his erhu.

-After taking a look at it, I concluded the problem is with the quality of the erhu itself.
-Changing the accessories might help a little but it is severely limited by the erhu itself.
+After taking a look, I concluded the problem was with the quality of the erhu itself.
+Changing the accessories might help to a certain extent but the issue is severely limited by the erhu.

-Sometimes from pictures itself you might be able to find out if the second hand erhu you wanted to buy on eBay is worth buying or not.
+Sometimes from pictures itself, you might be able to find out if the second hand erhu on eBay is worth buying or not.

-Below are the pictures my customer sent me with my comments:
+Below are some pictures my customers had sent me which I commented on:

-The erhu bow does not cut it.
-It has little hair and the hair is black which gives a scratchy tone.
+6. The erhu bow does not cut it.
+It has little hair and it is black, producing a scratchy tone.

-Can’t really make out the material of the qianjin, but it seems fine.
-Will do better if it is retied though.
+7. I couldn’t really make out the material of the qianjin, but it seemed fine.
+The erhu would be better if the qianjin was retied.

-It comes with bronze tuners.
-Usually good erhus do not come with bronze tuners (There are exceptions though).
-But bronze tuners, paired with boxwood pegs with over lacquered body – probably a low end erhu.
+8. The erhu is made with bronze tuners.
+Better erhus do not come with bronze tuners (albeit there are exceptions).
+Bronze tuners, paired with boxwood pegs with over lacquered body all indicate low end erhus.

-The snakeskin with flaky scales looks to be poor quality.
-Definitely will not sound too fantastic.
-The erhu bridge looks like those lowest quality erhu bridges that we junk whenever we see them.
+9. The snakeskin seemed to be of poor quality, due to the flaky scales of the snakeskin.
+This erhu will definitely not sound fantastic.
+The erhu bridge seemed like those low quality erhu bridges that we junk whenever we see them.

-The snakeskin looks pretty sagged.
-There’s nothing much you can do about it.
+11. The snakeskin looked sagged and sunken.
+There is nothing much you can do about it.
 The sound will be weak and muffled.
-The damper below the bridge seems too thick, unless it is a sponge.
-Sponges are not the best quality for dampers in my opinion.
+The damper below the bridge seemed too thick.
+It might also had been a sponge.
+Sponges are not the best dampers in my opinion.

-Conclusion: From the pictures we are pretty sure this is a low end erhu.
-Even though you can improve the tone of the erhu by changing the strings, bridge, qianjin, damper and bow, there is a limit to how much it can be improved mainly due to the tension and quality of the snakeskin.
+In conclusion, the pictures we have seen indicate that the erhu is low end.
+Even though you can improve the tone of the erhu by changing the accessories (strings, bridge, qianjin, damper and bow), there is a limit to how much it can be improved which is mainly due to the tension and quality of the snakeskin.